Urban Planning (MUP)

 Sustainable Social-Ecological Systems

-Special Topics in Urban Planning (Environmental Law)
+Special Topics (Environmental Law)

-Special Topics in Urban and Public Affairs (Water Resources Law & Policy)
+Special Topics (Water Resources Law & Policy)

 Land and Ecosystem Conservation